masiucd/new-born-rustling/README.md

 ## Enums <a name ="enums"></a>

+`Enums` allow you to define a type by enumerating its possible variants.
+It is very common to use `enums` for pattern matching in `rust`.
+`Rust’s` enums are most similar to algebraic data types in functional programming languages, such as F#, OCaml, and Haskell.
-An `enum` is a a single type.
-That are fixed and describes a pattern of a static item, for example:
+An `Enum` is a a single type.
+That are fixed and describes a pattern, for example:

 ```rust
 enum Day {